rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 #### Deadlocks

-Send/receive calls are blocking; if the condition it is waiting for never happens, deadlock results.
+If a process is waiting for a message it will never receive, deadlock results.

 e.g. if all processes need to send and receive data, send call will block as it is waiting for the receiver to make a receive call, but all are trying to send.